 Alex was over last night to premier his outstanding "Kepi and Pickelhaube" rules which are his take on the Neil Thomas 19th Century Wargaming rules and he brought with him some outstanding borrowed 15mm Franco-Prussian figures to take the rules for a test-drive.
 WOW is all I have to say!

 We played with the equivalent of a Corps per side with all the toys - Cavalry, Artillery, and of course the Infantry - the Queen of Battle.
 Admittedly this is the first time I've ever played the NT 19th Century rules, and also the first time I've ever played a FP War game - so I had almost no pre-conceived notions about this game or the period.
-I can tell you, however, if you're like me and your thoughts about the FP War are: "Napoleonics with longer-ranges," you're mistaken!
+I can tell you, however, if you're like me and your thoughts about the FP War are: "Napoleonics with longer-ranges,"

 |2 companies of Bavarian skirmishers lead the way.
 All of my troops are in column in order to move.
 In these rules, you may not move in line unless you're a skirmisher unit.|

 I will say it is always a great thing when you can walk away from a game and feel like you learned something.
 I learned a ton from last night's battle.
 To set the stage, both the French and Prussians are trying to control 3 of 4 objectives on the table.
 3 villages and the hilltop in the center.

 My deployment sees my Cavalry weight my left flank, across from Alex's Cavalry.
 I have 2 x strong, combined arms groupings (brigades or small divisions) with infantry, artillery and cavalry.
 Your infantry are very potent and powerful, shooting with 2 x dice per stand!
 But they are rather immobile once the shooting starts.
 My plan is to actually avoid the center hill objective but demonstrate against it, and shoot for the villages, including the one in Alex's rear area.